Disk operating system

-A disk operating system (DOS) is a computer operating system that requires a disk or other direct-access storage device as secondary storage.
+A disk operating system (DOS) is a computer operating system that requires a hard disk (HDD), floppy disk, solid-state drive (SSD), or other direct-access storage device as secondary storage.
 A DOS provides a file system and a means for loading and running programs stored on the disk.

 The term is now historical, as most if not all operating systems for general-purpose computers now require direct-access storage devices as secondary storage.

 History

-Before modern storage such as the disk drive, floppy disk, and flash storage, early computers used storage such as delay line, core memory, punched card, punched tape, magnetic tape, and magnetic drum.
+Before modern storage such as hard disks, floppy disks, and flash storage, early computers used storage such as punched card, punched tape, magnetic tape, and magnetic drum.
 Early microcomputers and home computers used paper tape, audio cassette tape (such as Kansas City standard), or no permanent storage at all.
 Without permanent storage, programs and data are input directly into memory using front panel switches, or is input through a computer terminal or keyboard, sometimes controlled by a BASIC interpreter in ROM.
 When power is turned off, all information is lost.

-In the early 1960s, as disk drives became larger and more affordable, various mainframe and minicomputer vendors introduced disk operating systems and modified existing operating systems to use disks.
+In the early 1960s, as disk drives became larger and more affordable, various mainframe computer and minicomputer vendors introduced disk operating systems and modified existing operating systems to use disks.

-Hard disks and floppy disk drives require software to manage rapid access to block storage of sequential and other data.
+Hard disks and floppy disks require software to manage rapid access to block storage of sequential and other data.
 For most microcomputers, a disk drive of any kind was an optional peripheral.
 Systems could be used with a tape drive or booted without a storage device at all.
 The disk operating system component of the operating system was only needed when a disk drive was used.

 By the time IBM announced the System/360 mainframes, the concept of a disk operating system was well established.
-Although IBM did offer Basic Programming Support (BPS/360) and TOS/360 for small systems, they were out of the mainstream and most customers used either DOS/360 or OS/360.
+Although IBM did offer Basic Programming Support (BPS/360) and Tape Operating System/360 (TOS/360) for small systems, they were out of the mainstream and most customers used either DOS/360 or OS/360.

-Most home and personal computers of the late 1970s and 1980s used a disk operating system; most often with "DOS" in the name and simply referred to as "DOS" in the context of its user community.
+Most home and personal computers of the late 1970s and 1980s used a disk operating system, most often with "DOS" in the name and simply referred to as "DOS" in the context of its user community.
 For example, CBM DOS, Atari DOS, TRS-DOS, Apple DOS, Apple ProDOS, and MS-DOS.
 CP/M is also a disk operating system, despite not having "DOS" in the name.

-A DOS is usually loaded from a disk, but there are exceptions, such as Commodore's disk drive for the Commodore 64 and VIC-20 which contain the DOS in ROM.
-Some versions of AmigaDOS mostly resides in ROM, as a part of a Kickstart firmware.
+A DOS is usually loaded from a disk, but there are exceptions, such as Commodore's disk drive for the Commodore 64 and VIC-20 which contain the DOS in read-only memory (ROM).
+Some versions of AmigaDOS mostly resides in ROM, as a part of an Amiga's Kickstart firmware.